 Dev Mode.
 Emulators used.

-School Board Meeting Date Sept.
+School Board Meeting Date: Sept.
 7th, 2016 Pt3

 Publish Date: 9/8/2016

-Description: Seattle Public Schools
+Seattle Public Schools

-And our first action item for tonight is approval of board policy number 6501 data privacy.
+We are now going into our action items and our first action items for tonight is approval of board policy number 6501 data privacy.

-Can we hear from A&F?
+Can we hear from ANF?

 SPEAKER_09